This post may contain affiliate links, which helps keep this content free. Please read our disclosure for more info.

 This recipe is a last-minute substitution on my keto holiday food challenge, replacing chocolate-covered peanut butter balls.
 No worries, that recipe will be published in the near future.

 Creating a keto version of monkey bread wasn’t even on my radar.
 At least, until I asked a question on Facebook.

 On the Healthy Ambitions Facebook Page, I asked what everyone ate for breakfast on Christmas morning.
 Many families enjoy a specific breakfast on Christmas morning, and I was curious to hear the different traditions.

-When my sister-in-law mentioned Monkey Bread, I knew I needed to create a keto version.
+When my sister-in-law mentioned Monkey Bread, I knew I needed to swap out the ingredients and create a keto version.

 Less than 48 hours later, and two thumbs-up from my husband and teenager, I was ready to share the recipe!